ReliefApplications/hot-dashboard/README.md

 changes you've made locally.

-1. If you *need* to test your offline-first service worker locally, build the application (using `npm run build`) and run a simple http server from your build directory.
-After running the build script, `create-react-app` will give instructions for one way to test your production build locally and the [deployment instructions](#deployment) have instructions for using other methods. *Be sure to always use an incognito window to avoid complications with your browser cache.*
+1. If you *need* to test your offline-first service worker locally, build the Homelication (using `npm run build`) and run a simple http server from your build directory.
+After running the build script, `create-react-Home` will give instructions for one way to test your production build locally and the [deployment instructions](#deployment) have instructions for using other methods. *Be sure to always use an incognito window to avoid complications with your browser cache.*